Events calendar & outreach programs

 Owl Celebration - April 19, 2015, 11 am-3 pm

 Just as the famous swallows return to Mission San Juan Capistrano every spring, a pair of Great Horned Owls comes back each year to breed in one of the large eucalyptus trees at the Olivas Adobe Historical Park.
 Visitors are encouraged to bring binoculars to view the owl family - docents will have some for public use on the balcony - the best viewing site.
 Click the 2014 Owl Celebration link for more info.
 Other activities, besides owl viewing, include demos and exhibits by the Ojai Raptor Society (1 pm show), and Channel Islands Gourd Society, and various docent activities (crafts by Junior Docents and music).

 Celebrate Marguerite Hardeman's historic murals & the abobe rose garden

 California muralist Marguerite Hardeman (1911-1990) - a member of the Realistic Painters Group in Ojai who taught at Ventura College in the 1960s - created fifteen large murals, now in the Olivas Adobe art collection, that depict different moments from the founding of the city of Ventura and its early history, including the Olivas Adobe and Rancho San Miguel.
 The largest depicts Spanish explorer Juan Rodriguez Cabrillo coming ashore to greet the local Native Americans in 1542.
-In honor of Marguerite Hardeman's birthday, the murals are displayed annually throughout the adobe courtyard and grounds on Mother's Day Sunday, 11 am to 3 pm for visitors to view and learn about from docents.
+In honor of Marguerite Hardeman's birthday, the murals are displayed annually throughout the adobe courtyard and grounds one Sunday in May, 11 am to 3 pm for visitors to view and learn about from docents.
 Bring your family (and your mother) and enjoy free refreshments as well as the Adobe Rose Garden in full spring display during this free event.
 Click here to view murals

 Courtyard Fiesta (above left)